Borderliner/CanvasTable/README.md

-# canvas-table
+# @borderliner/canvas-table

 English | <a href="./doc/README_CN.md">中文</a>

-a table component got the highest performance that works on canvas! 🚀
+⚡ High-performance canvas table that display mass of data for web.
+Fork of: [x-canvas-table](https://github.com/xwinstone/canvastable), upgraded to ES module and latest dependencies.

 14.7kb gizped, no dependency!